astrange90/Book-Keeper/README.md

 ## Description

  Intry to a Full stack development using the MERN method.
 This challenge was to incorporate a fully functioning Google Books Api search engine and refactor it to be a GraphQL API built with Apollo Server.
-Acommplish having the application deployed to Render successfully.
+Accomplish having the application deployed to Render successfully.

 ## Table of Contents